gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

     qsub -q rcc-30d -pe thread 2 ./run_raxml.sh

 Visualize your tree using Figtree.
+Use the *bipartitions* tree.

 If you finish, run RAxML on your other two alignments and identify if your tree changes based on your alignment differences.